Taneemkibria/Milestone-Project-1/README.md

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps;

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Taneemkibria/The-Gym)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "Pages" Section on the left hand side.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Main".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll up to the page to locate the now published site [link](https://taneemkibria.github.io/The-Gym/) in the "GitHub Pages" section.

+### Forking the GitHub Repository

+### Making a Local Clone